 Category Archives: 2026 Western Mountain Drive

 Hello.
 I set out from Tucson on a 3-month road trip in mid-March, now in the 9th week, having visited Prescott, Holbrook, Cortez, Monticello, Moab, Vernal, Dubois, Buffalo, Sheridan, Cody and now West Yellowstone.
 I just don’t have the energy or inclination anymore to write the organized travel reports which I believe I have produced in the past.
 So this report, though lengthy, is somewhat disorganized and rambling.
-Do not feel bad if you skip through it and go directly to the photos below.
+However, do check out the photos below.

 I previously have published numerous travel reports with photos of much of the wonderful park scenery in Arizona, Colorado, Utah and Wyoming, so, with a few exceptions, will only publish photos of “new things”, which means mostly wildlife.
 I also will report on some fantastic public art, in the form of life-size, realistic, highly detailed bronze sculptures, spread throughout the historic downtowns of Buffalo and Sheridan, Wyoming.
 I have in recent years published a number of photos of the wonderful street bronzes in so many of the cities of Spain, almost all with exacting realism; very little “modern” art anymore.
 This is true here in Wyoming in two small towns along the Bighorn Mtns.
 Buffalo, population under 4,500, has a number of life-size bronze scenes involving multiple individual bronzes.
 Sheridan has about 8 historic blocks with sidewalks filled with close to a hundred bronzes, many depicting the plains Indians and the local Wyoming wildlife, again almost all finely detailed realistic depictions.